juliandittmann/juliandittmann.github.io/99_about.md

 permalink: /about/
 ---

+Hi, I'm Julian Dittmann.

+I'm a Microsoft Dynamics 365 Business Central developer.

+I currently maintain this blog and my projects on Github.
+I write about usefull tools that you might not have discorvered yet around Microsoft Dynamics 365 Business Central.
+I tend to open source everything that I can.

+# Blog

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: